cse-sim/cse/doc/src/docs/input-data/top-members.md

 Type: float

 Reference compass azimuth (0 = north, 90 = east, etc.).
 All zone orientations (and therefore surface orientations) are relative to this value, so the entire building can be rotated by changing bldgAzm only.
-If a value outside the range 0^o^ $\leq$ *x* $<$ 360^o^ is given, it is normalized to that range.
+If a value outside the range 0^o^ ≤ *x* $<$ 360^o^ is given, it is normalized to that range.

 {{
   member_table({